opensearch-project/documentation-website/_ml-commons-plugin/tutorials/rag-conversational-agent.md

 ### Step 1.2: Create an ingest pipeline

-Create an ingest pipeline with a text embedding processor, which can invoke the model created in Step 1.1 to generate embeddings from text fields:
+Create an ingest pipeline with a text embedding processor, which can invoke the model created in the previous step to generate embeddings from text fields:

 ```json
 PUT /_ingest/pipeline/test_population_data_pipeline